 So you’ve just started learning about creating time-lapse videos from scratch using your camera.
 You may have produced a few videos and invested in an intervalometer (or time-lapse controller) and tripod.
 That’s great, but you start thinking about existing videos you may have filmed of sunsets, road traffic or the night sky.
-Is it possible to somehow take these long videos and turn them into a time lapse video?
+Is it possible to somehow take these long videos and turn them into a time-lapse video?

 Can I turn a video into a time-lapse?

 In a word, yes.
 You absolutely can create a time-lapse from a video file.
 You are going to need some means by which to extract frames or speed up your video.
-Thankfully, there are many options for you to choose from.
+Thankfully, there are many time-lapse software options for you to choose from.

 Video Production Software for desktop computers

 If you want to convert an existing video into time-lapse, using a desktop or laptop will give you the most control over the final product generally.
-Computers also have more raw processor power, meaning they can typically process the large amounts of data much quicker than say, a smartphone.
+Computers also have more raw processor power, meaning they can typically process large amounts of data much quicker than say, a smartphone.
 There are a vast number of software programs out there that will allow you to produce time-lapse from an existing video.

 Professional Video Editing Software

 If you are looking to produce a time-lapse from existing video footage, then the obvious choice would be a robust video editing program such as Adobe Premiere or Final Cut Pro.
 These two programs, along with several others, will give you the most comprehensive control over your video and provide the best results when converting a video file into a time-lapse.